 As an added activity, I give each student a colorful cup to personalize with permanent markers.
 The kids love this, and it also prevents them from mixing up their cups!
 I got the ones here for less than $1 in the party section of Walmart.

 Cocoa Comparison Craft

-Of all the place value activities out there, Hot Cocoa Comparison is my favorite!
-You can practice building two-digit numbers with tens and ones and comparing numbers with greater than or less than symbols.
+With this activity, students can practice building two-digit numbers with tens and ones.
+They can also compare numbers with greater than or less than symbols.

 Place Value Matching Activity

-As your hot cocoa is simmering, your kids can work on some place value puzzles.
+While the sweet smells start to set in, let’s keep working on some place-value puzzles!
 Each puzzle has two pieces that focus on tens and ones.
 You can match them in a pocket chart or on a flat surface at a math center.

 Get Moving for Place Value!

 Time to get moving for place-value!
 I don’t know about your students, but mine are obsessed with Math & Move games!